KrashKart/aoc-2024/README.md

 > Do check out my [AOC 2023](https://github.com/KrashKart/aoc-2023) repo!

 # Challenge
-As a challenge, I plan to use different languages to solve the problems (instead of only Python in AOC 2023).
+As a challenge, I plan to use different languages to solve some of the problems (instead of only Python in AOC 2023).
 The languages I plan to use are:

 - [x] Python (duh)
 - [x] Java